Shonkware/DroidModLoader/README.md

 - **Fallout 4**
 - **Oblivion**

-While the broader long-term focus includes multiple games, early workflow design and compatibility planning are centered on the kinds of file structures and mod management patterns common to Bethesda titles.
+While the broader long term focus includes multiple games, early workflow design and compatibility planning are centered on the kinds of file structures and mod management patterns common to Bethesda titles.

 ---